 Paradis traces its lineage back to Denmark, where it began crafting fresh ice cream in 2000.
 All of their flavors contain zero artificial ingredients, and the vegan picks are just as indulgent as the dairy-full scoops.
 Grab a checkerboard and spoon into marshmallow ice cream in this rustic, wood-paneled shop.

 Louie’s Ice Cream Shoppe (Buena Vista, Colorado)

-Whether you’re bringing Fido along or just rather enjoy Colorado’s crisp air, grab a seat outdoors in this small shop’s charming backyard oasis.
-After you’ve tested your decisiveness against 20 gourmet ice cream flavors, channel your inner child by enjoying your cone on a swing or taking a seat in the sand box while the sugar rush hits.
+Whether you’re bringing Fido along or just rather enjoy Colorado’s crisp air, grab a seat outdoors in Louie’s Ice Cream Shoppe’s charming backyard oasis.
+After you’ve tested your decisiveness against 20 gourmet ice cream flavors, channel your inner child by enjoying your cone on a swing or taking a seat in the sandbox while the sugar rush hits.

 UConn Dairy Bar (Storrs Mansfield, Connecticut)

 You know an ice cream shop will blow its competition out of the park if it originated out of an old-school creamery.
 UConn Dairy Bar bottled its homemade milk for almost a century and opened in 1953 to sell its dairy goodies.
 Fast forward to the 21st century, and the factory has been churning out ice cream by the masses—a sweet process visitors can watch via the observation window.
 You’ll want to save a few licks for the show.